JanCBrammer/emd-mirror/doc/source/install.rst

 Stable PyPI version
 ===================

-This version will be updated relatively slowly
+This version of the code is stable and will be updated relatively slowly.
+Any updates to PyPI will (hopefully) only contain working changes that have been running without problems on the development versions of the code for a while.

 ...from pip
 """""""""""